Please click on a title to see the walk.

 In the corner of the field go left between hedges over “grassy” bridge and bear right.
 Go ahead with hedge/trees on right, field on left.

-[You are now essentially following this path ahead back to Rede.
-Farm buildings, a bungalow and a pinkish house will come into view] In corner of field go ahead, open grassy area, then field, on right, field on left.
+In corner of field go ahead, open grassy area, then field, on right, field on left.
 At the end of the grassy area on the right, there are trees/hedge/dyke on left.

 Bear left and ahead across grassy bridge over dyke.The hedge is now on the right, field on the left.